signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/3-resampling/linreg-resampling.md

 * Run `split_data()` and `split_predict()` 100 times to generate predictions for 100 different train/test splits.
 For each prediction, calculate the associated RMSE against the true values.
 Plot the distribution of RMSEs for both the train set and the test set.
 Calculate their mean and standard deviation.
 How does the performance on the train set compare to the performance on the test set?

-$n$-fold cross validation
+$n$-fold cross-validation
 =========================

 Although a single train/test split is *one* way of estimating how well our model would perform on new data, it is not the only or the best way.
-Indeed, $n$-fold cross validation has two advantages over making a single train/test split:
+Indeed, $n$-fold cross-validation has two advantages over making a single train/test split:

-1. In $n$-fold cross validation, we fit multiple models to multiple train/test splits and then aggregate the results.
+1. In $n$-fold cross-validation, we fit multiple models to multiple train/test splits and then aggregate the results.
 Between all of these different models, each observation in the dataset ends up in a training set at least once.
 2. With a single train/test split, the outcome can depend too much on our choice of RNG seed, which determines whether a particular observation ends up in the train set or the test set.
-With $n$-fold cross validation, this problem is somewhat reduced -- the outcome is more consistent and stable.
+With $n$-fold cross-validation, this problem is somewhat reduced -- the outcome is more consistent and stable.

 The process is as follows: